List

 Learn How to Kite Surf

-Throughout September through March, you can find it on the menu of many restaurants across the island.
-You can try lobster prepared in a variety of ways at some of our favourite restaurants, like Wahoo’s Bistro & Patio, The Lobster Pot, and Henry VIII Restaurant
+From September through March, you’ll find this delicacy on the menu across the island.
+You can try it prepared in a variety of ways at restaurants such as Wahoo’s Bistro & Patio in St. George’s, Henry VIII Restaurant in Southampton, and The Lobster Pot in the City of Hamilton.

-Catch the Excitement at a Pony Racing Night (January and February)
+Catch the Excitement at a Pony Racing Night

 Giddy up!
 Experience a night of exhilarating pony races at The Driving Horse and Pony Club of Bermuda each week throughout January and February.
 The Bermuda racetrack is unique in size and shape, making it a highly demanding course for both rider and pony.
 Enjoy a night of nail-biting racing with a fun social atmosphere and see who will become the season’s Champion of Champions.

-Go Back in Time at one of Bermuda’s Many Forts
+Step Back in Time at one of Bermuda’s Many Forts

 Since Bermuda’s first settlers arrived in 1609, over 90 forts have been erected to protect the island shores.
 Some of the bigger and better-known forts were built between the early 1600s and the mid-1800s and have an interesting and storied past.
 On your next visit to Bermuda, take a walk through history and admire the archaic architecture at Fort Hamilton, Fort St. Catherine, Ferry Island Fort, Scaur Hill Fort or Fort Victoria.